goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 The solution is "post sovereign AI" - which is currently being built, that daisy chains links to all the different AI systems outside of the sovereign sandboxes.
 Though there are some architectural inefficiencies inherent in this system (because you essentially need to use crypto protocols, which is very cumbersome) - these inefficiencies are being overcome and you can currently buy compute and storage on blockchains for cost parity or even a discount vs centralized source.

-The historical analog here would be Glencore - which harvested large profits from inefficiently linked commodity markets (which were so because of
+The historical analog here would be Glencore - which harvested large profits from inefficiently linked commodity markets (which existed because of the Cold War between capitalism and communism which is now reaccelerating)

 And we also know that the amount of war and conflict is constantly increasing - both due to the cold war between the US and China, but also due to the second order effects of the US withdrawing from its role as the World Policeman (which is now seeming to result in conflict in Iran and Israel).

 ### Declining Human Intelligence and Birth Rates

-Student test scores globally are in free fall and have not reversed since COVID.
+Student test scores globally have been in free fall since COVID and have not recovered.
 "Global average math scores plummeted by approximately 15 points since 2018—the equivalent of three-fourths of a year of learning—but countries such as Germany, Iceland, and the Netherlands saw their PISA math scores drop by at least 25 points" - per OECD data.
-Note that this is occurring at the zenith of so-called "digital learning" technology.
+[Note that this is occurring](https://heytutor.com/resources/blog/student-test-scores-are-falling-across-the-world-is-the-pandemic-to-blame/#:~:text=Global%20average%20math%20scores%20plummeted,dip%20in%20average%20math%20scores.) at the zenith of so-called "digital learning" technology.

-The global TFR has more than halved over the past 70 years, from around five children for each female in 1950 to 2.2 children in 2021—with over half of all countries and territories (110 of 204) below the population replacement level of 2.1 births per female as of 2021.
+The global TFR has more than halved over the past 70 years, from around five children for each female in 1950 to 2.2 children in 2021—with over half of all countries and territories (110 of 204) below the population replacement level of [2.1 births per female as of 2021](https://www.healthdata.org/news-events/newsroom/news-releases/lancet-dramatic-declines-global-fertility-rates-set-transform).

-In April, ResumeBuilder.com surveyed 1,344 managers and business leaders and found 74% believe GenZ is more difficult to work with than other generations.
-This is a US based study but similar phenomena are arising in Asia - where a generation of youth has basically checked out from a system where it is impossible to afford a house or family.
+In April, ResumeBuilder.com surveyed 1,344 managers and business leaders and [found 74% believe GenZ is more difficult to work with](https://www.resumebuilder.com/3-in-4-managers-find-it-difficult-to-work-with-genz/) than other generations.
+This is a US based study but similar phenomena are [arising in Asia](https://www.atlanticcouncil.org/blogs/econographics/youth-unemployment-in-china-new-metric-same-mess/#:~:text=After%20a%20six%2Dmonth%20absence,for%20December%202023%3A%2014.9%20percent.) - where a generation of youth has basically checked out from a system where it is impossible to afford a house or family.

-Tik Tok was the first major AI application and we've seen what it has done to attention spans and work productivity.
+Tik Tok was the first major AI application and we've seen what it has done to [attention spans](https://www.amazon.com/Attention-Span-Finding-Fighting-Distraction/dp/1335449418) and work productivity.
 And The Tik Tok induced brain death was prior to the age of hyper-AI advancement.
 The age of incelibacy and declining birth rates was before mass adopted virtual reality headsets get supercharged with insanely addictive digital pornography.

-ChatGPT has been around for 12 months.
+ChatGPT has been around since November 2022.
 And yet, Biden and Trump - two inept geriatrics, are set to be the leaders of the free world.
 So clearly Chatbots haven't really moved the needle on our sociopolitical intelligence.
 Nor will they be allowed to - for the most part, as incumbent political parties constrict their usage to retain power.

 In 12 months we are going to be wondering why corporate productivity isn’t improving.
 Why EPS didn’t budge that much.
 The dawning horror of equity markets as they realize that all the distraction.
 All the digital addiction.
 All the vices of society are not going to be "solve" by AI.
 They're going to be hyper amplified.